-Join Scott Simpson for an in-depth discussion in this video Manipulate text with awk, sed, and sort, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Manipulate text with awk, sed, and sort, part of Learning Linux Command Line.

 - [Voiceover] One of the tasks of a system administrator,…or a systems analyst,…is to make use of data from various logs or outputs.…We've seen how to look at files, and search within them.…So, now let's a take a look at reaching in,…and extracting particular data,…and presenting it in different ways.…There's a few common tools for this,…and which one to use, is largely a matter of preference.…So it's helpful to be at least a little bit…familiar with both.…These tools are called awk, and sed.…Both tools are widely used in command line operations.…And you'll see them both as you…explore system administration and systems programming.…